seyistry/alx_be_python/python_introduction/README.md

   - Objective: Apply basic Python arithmetic operations and variable assignments to calculate the simple interest on a given principal amount, rate of interest, and time.
 - Calculate the Area of a Rectangle
   - Objective: Use basic Python arithmetic operations and variable assignments to calculate the area of a rectangle using its length and width.
+- Convert Hours to Seconds
+  - Objective: Demonstrate understanding of variable assignments and arithmetic operations by converting a given number of hours into seconds.